thinframe/karma/README.md

-* Mr Fabien Potencier, the arhitect behind Symfony2, the flag ship of modern PHP frameworks, tells us to cache the code, convert it to something like byte code.
-That is a GREAT idea, but doesn't it complicate things ?
-You will have a big component that will cache the actual code, that means extra code to support, and also this kind of caching complicates things

-in a development process.
-So is this an overall solution ?
+* Use bootstrap files like Symfony2 do.

-* Others are investing in hardware.
+* Investing in hardware.
 This is a good solution if you have the MONEY.

 * And so on ...